KonScanner/KonScanner/README.md

 - 🔭 Currently working in insurance as a data scientist!
 - 🌱 Currently learning everything I can get my hands on!!!
 - ⚒ Looking to collaborate with others for ML based projects!
-- ⚡ Hobbies: I love to play guitar / bass and basketball.
+- ⚡ Hobbies include, playing guitar / bass and basketball.

 ### Connect with me: